Groestlcoin/electrum-personal-server/README.md

 #### Groestlcoin without internet access

-Electrum Personal Server can also be used as a building block for systems which use bitcoin over mesh networks and satellites instead of connecting the internet.
+Electrum Personal Server can also be used as a building block for systems which use groestlcoin over mesh networks and satellites instead of connecting the internet.
 See [here](https://twitter.com/notgrubles/status/1091011511961731073) and [here](https://medium.com/hackernoon/completely-offline-bitcoin-transactions-4e58324637bd) for information and setup guide.

 #### Further ideas for work

-* Allowing connections from more than one Electrum instance at a time.
+* Allowing connections from more than one Electrum-grs instance at a time.
 See issue [#50](https://github.com/chris-belcher/electrum-personal-server/issues/50).
 First the server code should be seperated from the networking code.